fastai/course-v3/docs/deployment_seeme_ai.md

 ### Create a model on SeeMe.ai

-With SeeMe.ai we support different types of AI applications with different frameworks and framework versions.
+SeeMe.ai supports different types of AI applications with different frameworks and framework versions.

 All you need to do is get the application_id like this: